zzamboni/zzamboni.org/content/post/my-emacs-configuration-with-commentary/index.md

 {{< leanpubbook book="lit-config" style="float:right" >}}

-Last update: **October 15, 2020**
+Last update: **December  8, 2020**

 I have enjoyed slowly converting my configuration files to [literate programming](http://www.howardism.org/Technical/Emacs/literate-programming-tutorial.html) style style using org-mode in Emacs.
 I previously posted my [Elvish configuration](../my-elvish-configuration-with-commentary/), and now it's the turn of my Emacs configuration file.
 The text below is included directly from my [init.org](https://github.com/zzamboni/dot%5Femacs/blob/master/init.org) file.
 Please note that the text below is a snapshot as the file stands as of the date shown above, but it is always evolving.
 See the [init.org file in GitHub](https://github.com/zzamboni/dot%5Femacs/blob/master/init.org) for my current, live configuration, and the generated file at [init.el](https://github.com/zzamboni/dot%5Femacs/blob/master/init.el).

 If you are interested in writing your own Literate Config files, check out my new book [Literate Config](https://leanpub.com/lit-config) on Leanpub!

-This file is written in [literate programming style](http://www.howardism.org/Technical/Emacs/literate-programming-tutorial.html) using [org-mode](https://orgmode.org/).
+This file is written in [literate programming style](https://leanpub.com/lit-config) using [org-mode](https://orgmode.org/).
 See [init.el](https://github.com/zzamboni/dot-emacs/blob/master/init.el) for the generated file.
 You can see this in a nicer format on my blog post [My Emacs Configuration, With Commentary](http://zzamboni.org/post/my-emacs-configuration-with-commentary/).

 ## References {#references}